Frequently Asked Questions About Fair Use and Classroom Teaching

 May I use photocopied music for performance?

 No, performance of photocopied music is a copyright violation.
 However, you may make a copy, on an emergency basis, to replace a purchased copy which has been lost or destroyed.

 May I play sound recordings or music in class?

-Yes, as long as the original recordings or sound files are obtained legally and the performance of the material is done within a classroom (or secure Moodle course).
+Yes, as long as the original recordings or sound files are obtained legally and the performance of the material is done within a classroom (or secure course).